How To Get Into Emory University: The Definitive Guide

 Do you want to study in Atlanta, Georgia?
 Our guide explores scary skeletons, Emory University's culture and traditions, and what you need to do to gain admission to Emory.

-Emory University is full of spooky scary skeletons.
-Well, every spring, Dooley the skeleton, Emory’s unofficial mascot, descends on its campus dressed in a black cape, top hat, and white gloves.
+Emory University is one of the top schools in the south and is full of spooky, scary skeletons.
+Well, every spring, Dooley the skeleton, Emory’s unofficial mascot, descends on its Atlanta, GA campus dressed in a black cape, top hat, and white gloves.

 Dooley’s week is one of Emory’s many famed wacky traditions.
-Not only is Emory a fun place to spend four years of your life, but it’s also one of the best colleges in the country; U.S. News lists it as the country's 22nd-best university.
-Read on to learn how to get into Emory University!
+Not only is Emory a fun place to spend four years of your life, but it’s also one of the best colleges in the country; U.S. News lists it as the country's 24th-best university

 Since its foundation in 1836, Emory’s mission has been “to create, preserve, teach, and apply knowledge in the service of humanity.”
 First-year students can choose between Emory College of Arts and Sciences or Oxford College.